 By default, the Move preset will add a straight line of action to your graphic, but you can change this by dragging your graphic to your desired endpoint and then adjusting the curve of the path, or by changing the position in the Move menu.
 More of a visual learner?
-Check out the this tutorial video I made with Soapbox:
+Check out the this tutorial video I made with our webcam and screen recorder:

 The Scale function allows you to scale an object up or down.
 Just like the Move function, you can adjust the timing and the ease to make it reeeeeal smooooth.